 Thick, tart, and sweet, Dried Apricot Jam is great on toast, smeared onto scones, or baked into thumbprint cookies!
 Dried apricots make it very quick and easy to make jam, because there is very little moisture content, so the jam comes together without excessive simmering time.

-If someone had told me twenty years ago that I would be making my own apricot jam, I would have scoffed at them.
+If someone had told me twenty years ago that I would be making my own Dried Apricot Jam, I would have scoffed at them.
 In fact, if Facebook had been around back then, I would have unfriended them too!
 (Don’t you just love how social media has taught us to behave?)

 I have never been a fan of apricots – fresh or dried!
-I remember my mom and my dad would eat dried apricots like they were candy.
+My mom and my dad would eat dried apricots like they were candy.
 I remember them both making dried apricot jam, and of course, I remember dried apricots being the star of many cakes, biscuits, and cookies.